-The team of Senior Fellows constantly challenges The Meadows to excel and stay current in our treatment programs, including The Claudia Black Young Adult Center.
-This outstanding group of leaders, teachers and thinkers currently includes Pia Mellody, John Bradshaw, Dr. Bessel van der Kolk, Dr. Peter Levine, Dr. Shelley Uram, Alexandra Katehakis and Dr. Patrick Carnes.
+The team of Senior Fellows constantly challenges The Meadows to excel and stay current in our treatment programs, including the Claudia Black Young Adult Treatment Center.
+This outstanding group of leaders, teachers and thinkers currently includes Pia Mellody, Stefanie Carnes, Claudia Black, Patrick Carnes, Bessel van der Kolk, Peter Levine, Tian Dayton, Shelley Uram, Dan Griffin, Terry Eagan, Alexandra Katehakis, and Kevin McCauley.
 Each Senior Fellow is involved in world-wide practice and research in their area of expertise - lecturing patients on clinical works, publishing works in numerous professional publications, and providing their teachings and expertise to the patients and therapeutic staff at The Meadows.

 As a pioneer in the fi eld of recovery, Pia Mellody’s theories on the effects of childhood trauma have become the foundation for The Meadows’ programs, and are a major reason for their success.
 Pia is widely known as one of the preeminent authorities in the fields of addiction and relationships.
 Her work on codependency, boundaries and the effects of childhood trauma on emotional development has profoundly influenced the treatment of addictions and the issues of forming and maintaining relationships.
 She is the author of several influential books, including Facing Codependence, Facing Love Addiction, Breaking Free, and The Intimacy Factor.
 At The Meadows, Pia trains our staff, counsels patients and families and speaks at workshops on campus and lectures around the world.
 Pia Mellody developed the Developmental Model of Immaturity used by The Meadows.